 - 2 large eggs

-Grind the rolled oats into a powder (you can do this by blizing in a blender, or placing in a sealed plastic bag and bashing with a rolling pin – the second helps release frustrations)
+Grind the rolled oats into a powder (you can do this by blitzing in a blender, or placing in a sealed plastic bag and bashing with a rolling pin – the second option helps release frustrations).

 In another bowl, lightly beat together the butter and sugars.
 Add the eggs and vanilla and beat well to incorporate.

 Add he dry ingredients to the butter/sugar/egg mixture in three additions until combined (do not overmix).

 Divide the mixture into twelve, and shape into logs.
 Cut each log in 12 and place on a parchment line baking sheet (tip – the cookies will expand, keep at least 2 inches between each cookie).

 Bake in an oven preheated to 350 degrees for ten minutes or until lighly browned and cooked through.